trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 ### UI Parameters

-- `scratchpad_name`: the display name of the scratchpad, used to hide/un-hide the scratchpad.
+- `scratchpad_name`: display name of the scratchpad, used to hide/un-hide the scratchpad.
-- `button_name`: the run button text.
+- `button_name`: run button text.
-- `prefix_name`: the prefix with answer check-box label text.
+- `prefix_name`: prefix with answer check-box label text.
-- `help_text`: the help text to show.
+- `help_text`: help text to show.
-- `run_lang`: the language used to run code when the run button is clicked, this should be the language your wrapper is written in (if applicable).
+- `run_lang`: language used to run code when the run button is clicked, this should be the language your wrapper is written in (if applicable).
-- `wrapper_src`: the location of wrapper to be used by the run button:
+- `wrapper_src`: location of wrapper code to be used by the run button, if applicable:
     - setting to `globalextra` will use text in global extra field,
     - `prototypeextra` will use the prototype extra field.
 - `html_output`: when true, the output from run will be displayed as raw HTML instead of text.